ncita-repository/WP1.3_multiple_modalities/README.md

 This is by far the quickest way to go about implementing your first run of the code.

 Simply copy an existing XNAT config file in */src/xnat_configs/*, rename the file, open it in your preferred text editor and modify the dictionary's values accordingly.
-Note that the the name you assign to the file must agree with the value given for the `runID` key.
+Note that the name you assign to the file must agree with the value given for the `runID` key.

 #### Option 2 - Define a new dictionary within the function *create_xnat_config_files()* in *xnat_config_files.py*